 Christians are on both sides of the issue of both legal and illegal immigration.
 Since Christians are to live and govern by the principles of Scripture, we should look at what the Bible says about immigration.

-We all know that US Attorney General Jeff Sessions wrongfully used Romans 13 to justify the actions of the government in separating families, including minor children, of those caught entering the country illegally.
+We all know that two years ago the then US Attorney General Jeff Sessions wrongfully used Romans 13 to justify the actions of the government in separating families, including minor children, of those caught entering the country illegally.
 This is what Attorney General Sessions said.

 "I would cite you to the Apostle Paul and his clear and wise command in Romans 13, to obey the laws of the government because God has ordained them for the purpose of order."

 The then White House press secretary Sarah Huckabee Sanders defended Sessions, saying, "It is very biblical to enforce the law."